coder187/CI_MS1_BusHire/README.md

 This includes a very wide range of people, so ease of use and responsive design are of utmost importance.
 It is envisaged that the site will encourage interest in the companies services from a younger audience as the current site is not fully responsive and so engagement is somewhat diminised.
-A modern UX will hopefully bring the companes services to an even wider audience.
+A modern UX will hopefully bring the companies services to an even wider audience.

 ## Business Goals
 * Build brand awareness.